University Entrance Exams in 2025 (University Admission Campaign 2025)

 If you plan to pursue any of these specialities, make sure to register for the UPEE.

-The registration period for individuals wishing to participate in the UEE and UPEE will be from May 2 to May 23, inclusive.
-This registration will be managed by the admissions committees of higher education institutions.
+The registration period for individuals wishing to participate in the UEE and UPEE lasted from May 2 to May 23, inclusive.
+This registration was managed by the admissions committees of higher education institutions.

-During the additional period from June 16 to 17, individuals who could not register during the main period will have the opportunity to register for the UPEE or the UEE.
+During the additional period from June 16 to 17, individuals who could not register during the main period, had the opportunity to register for the UPEE or the UEE.

-By June 12, participants registered for the main session of the entrance exams will receive invitation passes on their information pages.
-These passes will indicate the date, time, and location of the test.
-Participants of the additional session will receive their invitations by July 26.
+By June 12, participants registered for the main session of the entrance exams received invitation passes on their information pages.
+These passes indicated the date, time, and location of the test.
+Participants of the additional session received their invitations by July 26.

-The results of the main session, scored on a scale of 100-200 points, will be posted on the participants' information pages by July 18, while the results of the additional session will be available by August 22.
+The results of the main session, scored on a scale of 100-200 points, were posted on the participants' information pages by July 18, while the results of the additional session will be available by August 21.

-Along with the exams for bachelor's and master's degrees, the Unified Entrance Exam (UEE) and a standardized entrance test in research methodology (SET) will be administered in 2025 for admission to the PhD/Doctor of Arts degree program.
+Along with the exams for bachelor's and master's degrees, the Unified Entrance Exam (UEE) and a standardized entrance test in research methodology (SET) were administered in 2025 for admission to the PhD/Doctor of Arts degree program.

 The SET is an entrance examination designed for individuals seeking admission to pursue a Doctor of Philosophy or Doctor of Arts degree.
 It assesses the applicant's readiness for advanced studies at the doctoral level.